 We have covered the big three basic rules of a successful shipment in previous blog posts, but they bear repeating:

 Share the full dimensions of your equipment with your packaging partner before you begin building.
 If you discover after the fact that your equipment is too tall to fit inside a standard ocean container, you will be faced with choosing between sending your precious cargo across the sea in an open-top container or having it disassembled, then re-crated.
 Either way, you are spending extra time and money (or accepting additional risk) that could have been spared with a more complete understanding of shipping requirements.

 You might be inclined to build a custom crate for your most expensive equipment, but send other elements via standard shipping services, like FedEx or UPS.
 But it’s worth considering whether that will end up costing you more in the long run.
-It might make business sense to design a consolidation crate (link to consolidation blog post) that can house your capital equipment, plus all the other items needed to successfully install it at your customer’s site.
+It might make business sense to design a consolidation crate that can house your capital equipment, plus all the other items needed to successfully install it at your customer’s site.
 Packaging everything together in a single crate guarantees that it all receives the same careful handling and arrives at the customer’s site at the same time.

 Check the scales.

 The total weight of the electronics can impact several different aspects of packaging.
 Larger control devices weighing more than 1,000 pounds may require specially reinforced heavy-duty skids.
 But lighter-weight electronics might be built on wheels.
 So a crate for equipment weighing less than 1,000 pounds might include a ramp to allow the unpacking team to roll the equipment out of the crate.

 Accommodate the center of gravity.